AlexsLemonade/OpenScPCA-analysis/docs/contributing.md

 - All directories at the top-level inside `docs` will represent navbar sections.
   - Each top-level directory should contain an `index.md` file with an overall description of what that section contains.
   - The `index.md` should have an L1 header with the same title as the navbar section.
-- Nested directories within each navbar section represent a given overall topic.
   - Markdown files in each directory represent sections shown along the left sidebar.
-  - We also expect additional nested directories within navbar directories.
-    - Nested directories should be used to add an additional bold header on the left sidebar.
+- Nested directories within each navbar section should be used to add an additional bold (gray) header on the left sidebar.
+  - Markdown files within each nested directory will fall under this additional bold (gray) header.
 - Any visual aids used in the docs should be placed in `docs/img`.

 ### Adding new documentation